SIMONGOD63/Master-s-Thesis-XAI/README.md

 are going to compare the 4 approaches.
 The section 6 discusses the findings and concludes the thesis.

 ## What you can find in this repository
-- The last two chapters of my thesis, the comparisons of the different methods.
+- The introduction and the last two chapters of my thesis: the definition of the evaluation criteria and the conclusion.
 - All the code required to generate it.